-Our research is ensuring that Australia is positioned to deal effectively with the impacts of climate change by providing the scientific knowledge needed to improve our ability to adapt.
-We equip policy makers, industries and communities with practical and effective adaptation options to climate change and variability.
+We're providing scientific knowledge to equip policy makers, industries and communities with practical and effective adaptation options to respond to climate change and variability.

 We need to adapt to a changing climate